FastAPI

 Consumption

-Section titled “Consumption”To consume a stream of responses, you can make use of the API Connection Generator which will provide a type-safe method for iterating over your streamed chunks.
+Section titled “Consumption”To consume a stream of responses, you can make use of the connection generator which will provide a type-safe method for iterating over your streamed chunks.

 Deploying your FastAPI